drhsqlite/pikchr/doc/userman.md

 dot same at A.c " .c" ljust
 ~~~~~

-As you can see, there is also a point in the middle called ".c".
+As you can see, there is also a ninth point in the middle called ".c".
-Every block object has these compass points and you can refer to them
+Every block object has these anchor points; you can refer to them
 when positioning the object itself, or when positioning other objects
 relative to the block object.
 In this case, we are starting the
-arrow at the ".s" corner of the box.
+arrow at the ".s" anchor of the box.

 The next phrase on the "arrow" statement is "`down 1cm`".
 As you
 might guess, this phrase causes the arrow to move downward from its
 previous position (its starting point) by 1 centimeter.
 This phrase
-highlights a key enhancement of Pikchr over legacy-PIC.
-PIC does (or did)
+highlights a key enhancement of Pikchr over PIC, which did
 everything in inches only.
 No units were allowed.
 Pikchr allows
 you to attach units to measurements, as in this case where it is
 "1cm".
 Internally, Pikchr still keeps track of everything in inches
-(for compatibility with PIC).
-The "1cm" token is really just an
+for compatibility with PIC, so the "1cm" token is really just an
 alternative spelling for the numeric constant "0.39370078740157480316"
 which is the inch-equivalent of 1 centimeter.
 Surely you agree that
 "1cm" is much easier to read and write!
 Other units recognized by Pikchr